Wild Birds for the 21st Century -- Conservation and Gardening for Birds

 WILDBIRDS.ORG HISTORY

 This website wildbirds.org was first documented on March 17, 1999.
-It is currently one thousand three hundred and twenty weeks, twenty-one days, eleven hours, and thirty-three minutes old.
+It is currently one thousand three hundred and forty-three weeks, twenty-three hours, fifty-eight minutes, and six seconds old.

 REGISTERED